ibm-ecosystem-engineering/Watson-NLP/Dash-App/readme.md

-### Embed Watson NLP in a sample python web application
+# Embed Watson NLP in a Python Web Application
-# Build lab
-Use a Python web application to get Sentiment Analysis and Emotion Classification scores for given texts.
-The application demonstrates how the Watson NLP can be directly embedded in a Python program to serve a model.
-In the demonstration I am going to show you how to containerize this sample app.
+This directory contains an example a Python web application.
+This application performs Sentiment Analysis and Emotion Classification on user-specified texts.
+The Watson NLP library is directly embedded in a Python program and Watson NLP built-in models are used.
+We demonstrate how to containerize this application so that it may be deployed easily anywhere.

 To develop this app we need the following
 - Watson nlp serving runtime